 All of our faculty has substantial industry experience.

 "My time at Humber let me explore the different roles in the Theatre and Events industry and decide what I loved and what I was good at.
 I also got my first taste of professional-level production management, which became my ultimate career path."

 With more than 90 venues in the Greater Toronto Area (GTA) and many more producing companies, Toronto is the third-largest theatre centre in the English-speaking world.
 Toronto is also the source of theatre productions, concert tours and industrial shows that tour nationally and internationally.

 In the management realm, our graduates work as stage managers, technical directors and production managers.
 Our graduates also work in related areas of the entertainment industry including cruise ships, theme parks, ice shows, concert tours, industrial presentations, specialized service companies, film and television.
 Some graduates form companies collaborating with performers and designers to create original work.
-Others eventually move into more senior management positions.
+Your career may also take you to more senior management positions.

 Note: The requirements for the additional credential(s) are determined by the granting body, which is independent from the College.
 Students are encouraged to obtain the specific requirements directly from the granting body before enrolling.

 The Theatre Arts - Production program Advisory Committee ensures that the program is as up-to-date as possible to ensure that students are receiving the most current education to help them succeed in the performing arts.

 |David James||General Manager, Production Resource Group|

 |Bob Johnston||President of Sales, Christie Lites Sales|